 There are opportunities for shore snorkeling in almost all of the southern Bahamas.
 San Salvador Island, in particular, is almost surrounded by coral reefs.
 Near Cockburn, top sites include Bamboo Point, Fernandez Bay and Long Bay.
 Around the southern tip of the island, Grotto Bay and especially Sandy Point boasts great snorkeling.

-While planning your trip to the Bahamas, you have probably heard of the Dean’s Blue Hole.
-This blue hole over 200m deep is located on the northern coast of Long Island.
+While planning your trip to the Bahamas, you will probably have heard of the Dean’s Blue Hole.
+This blue hole over 218 yards deep is located on the northern coast of Long Island.
 You will see little underwater life there, but snorkeling above its dark, bottomless waters is a surreal experience.

 The southern shore of Long Island also teems with coral reefs, which can be snorkeled from the beach in many places.